 The fourth stage, conducted in 2011/12, looked at what kinds of jobs recent graduates were doing around two years after graduation.
 The new fifth stage provides a timely opportunity to catch up with the Futuretrackers to see how they have navigated the labour market over the longer term.

-The new fifth stage is led by Professor Chris Warhurst, with a new team of researchers at the Warwick Institute for Employment Research that includes old Futuretrack team members and new faces.
+The new fifth stage is led by Prof Chris Warhurst, with a new team of researchers at the Warwick Institute for Employment Research that includes old Futuretrack team members and new faces.
 Like previous stages, Futuretrack Stage 5 will include the collection and analysis of both quantitative and qualitative data.

 Futuretrack is an independent, interdisciplinary, policy-related research project.
 Stages 1-4 were funded by the Higher Education Careers Service Unit (HECSU) and this Institute, working with UCAS.
 The fifth stage is funded by the Nuffield Foundation.
 Please see the Futuretrack website for further information.